Welcome to the West Essex Band Boosters (WEBB) organization!

 As a Band Parent and a member of WEBB, your most valuable contribution is your time and support.
 Attending meetings regularly, and supporting our children at concerts, competitions, football games, and other performances is imperative for a successful program.
 Our goal is to support our children and the music directors, and help raise funds to provide programs and activities that, along with those provided directly by the School, create a complete and inspiring music program experience.

-WEBB Meetings are held on a monthly basis in the High School cafeteria (see the Calendar tab for up-to-date meeting information).
+WEBB Meetings are held on a monthly basis in the High School cafeteria (click here to see the Calendar tab for up-to-date meeting information).
 Our meetings typically last one hour and include engaging discussion on a range of topics including programs, fundraising, achievements, performances, and much more!

 There are many opportunities throughout the school year to get involved, however, during the Fall season, many of WEBB’s efforts are directed towards the Marching Band’s Tournament of Bands Home Show (Chapter X Championships), held in October.
 The Home Show is our largest fundraiser of the year, so a successful Tournament will lead to a successful year for students of all of the West Essex High School Band Programs!
 We welcome all Band Parents to come out to support this event and enjoy a beautiful and musical Autumn day, all while helping to ensure a productive school year!

-If you have any questions or concerns at all, please reach out to Mr. Fabrizio, any member of the WEBB Executive Board, or email us at email@example.com.
+If you have any questions or concerns at all, please reach out to Mr. Griffin, any member of the WEBB Executive Board, or email us at email@example.com.
 Be sure to click here to check out our “Being a Band Parent” YouTube video, and explore additional links in our Parent Resources page for more helpful information.

-We hope the above information was helpful, and we want to welcome you to the West Essex Band Boosters Family!
+We hope the above information was helpful, and we welcome you to the West Essex Band Boosters Family!

 Some additional information for Parents of Marching Band Students:

 Considering some of the unique demands upon students participating in the Marching Band during the Fall season, below are some helpful hints for new Marching Knights parents.
 And if your child still isn’t sure if Marching Band is right for them, click here to watch an inspiring student video!

 “REMIND” Texting Group:

-Both students and parents are encouraged to sign up for the REMIND texting group to receive up to the minute reminders and messages from Mr. Fabrizio.
+Both students and parents are encouraged to sign up for the REMIND texting group to receive up to the minute reminders and messages from Mr. Griffin.
 It is the BEST way to stay informed, especially when the kids are travelling to football games and competitions.
 Look out for communications from Mr. Griffin for when and how to sign up.